 - 8.1 Where a child's needs are considerable and there is insufficient progress following interventions and support from professional agencies, the decision may be taken to request an assessment for an EHC Plan.
 This process will involve presenting to Lincolnshire County Council detailed records of provision and its impact for their consideration.
-Parents/carers will be fully involved in the process and have the opportunity to contribute to the reports. - 8.2 Parents/carers are able to request an assessment for an EHC Plan independently of the school.
+Parents/carers will be fully involved in the process and have the opportunity to contribute to the reports.
+An EHC Needs Assessment Request will be made following Lincolnshire County Council procedures. - 8.2 Parents/carers are able to request an assessment for an EHC Plan independently of the school.
 The school encourages parents/carers to involve school staff in the process so that support and advice can be offered.